imantse/WARP-GUIDES/webpack/webpack-guide.md

   postPluginConf.push(
     require('css-mqpacker')()
   );
-  // we minimize CSS always as we have source maps, but for this example let us do conditional if (production) {
+  // we minimise CSS always as we have source maps, but for this example let us do conditional if (production) {
     postPluginConf.push(
       require('cssnano')({discardComments: {removeAll: true}, zindex: false})